openvinotoolkit/model_server/extras/nginx-mtls-auth/README.md

 Dockerfile and scripts in this directory are an example of using Nginx mTLS module to implement authentication and authorization of OpenVINO Model Server.

 This can secure both GRPC and REST endpoints.
-Model Server will present server certificate, and allow connection only from clients who perform full TLS handshake (successful client certificate authentication).
+Model Server will present server certificate, and allow connection only from clients who perform full TLS handshake (successful client certificate authentication), as described in [RFC 2246](https://www.ietf.org/rfc/rfc2246.txt).

 WARNING: Those contain certificate generation automation for development and testing purposes.
 Do not use those in production - follow best practices of your organization.
 For ensuring "fast fail", certificates generated here will expire after a single day.